AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-document-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Composition](http://hl7.org/fhir/R4/composition.html) that are supported.

+This profile supports the equivalent of all HL7 CDA conformance levels for a clinical document as defined in the Agency's Common Conformance Profile for Clinical Documents.

 This profile is designed to set a Composition standard for:
 * exchanging a FHIR Document
 * Query for a document for a patient